 In the post-World War II years, mass culture exploded as radio sent out new music created by artists tuned to teen-aged ears.
-What was popular in the late 1950s and early 1960s then became massively popular as the growing music industry kept inspiring young listeners with new sounds coming from Elvis Presley, Buddy Holly, Chuck Berry and others.
+Popular music in the late 1950s and early 1960s became massively popular as the growing music industry kept inspiring young listeners with new sounds coming from Elvis Presley, Buddy Holly, Chuck Berry and others.

 Soon the British Invasion brought the Beatles, Rolling Stones, Animals and many, many others.
 The Brits took much of what America sent them – Blues, Rock ‘n Roll and Jazz – and gave it their own spin.
 After the Brits landed in 1964, homegrown American music faded off the radar of many young U.S. listeners.